 - Keep to time

-- Avoid cancellations or last-minute changes in content or venue.
+- Avoid cancellations or last-minute changes in content or venue where possible

 Within the lecture:

-- Provide students with an overview of lectures.
+- Provide students with an overview of all the lectures at the beginning of the module.
 As well as providing this online, it is also useful to provide a hard copy of this as a handout in the first session of a module as some students may not be confident about using University systems early on in their studies.

 - At the beginning of each lecture, provide students with an overview of what you’re going to cover in that lecture.
 If you want to use a warm-up activity, provide this overview just after that, before the formal lecture begins.